prettydiff/wisdom/Avoiding_Trolls.md

 ### No Impulse Control
 Some people are so easily baited into becoming trolls, because they immediately respond without any consideration for the consequences of their words.
 While somebody may say something obviously stupid online there is no reason it worthy of a response from anybody.
 Let stupid be.

+### Rumors and Gossip
+Some people find enjoyment from discussing commentary about other people.
+That enjoyment is achieved from the act of conversing and not from the substance of the conversation.
+That said the quality, accuracy, and validity of the subject matter is often irrelevant.
+The most relevant quality is immediate gratification which is primarily achieved by passing along unoriginal thoughts or simply exaggerating a benign circumstance thereby resulting in toxic attacks of third parties.

 ### Weak Sense of Humor
 Sometimes a person may have a poorly developed sense of humor that does not align with that of the larger group resulting in misunderstood behaviors.
 Sometimes underdeveloped humor can be related to culture misunderstanding, mental health disorders, or immaturity.
 One person's joke can be another person's attack or excessive annoyance.